Ultimate Quality Score Guide

 To understand how to create your own reports and examine your data to understand how well your site is doing from a Landing Page Experience standpoint, please watch this video:

-Quality Score Improvement Workflow
+Quality Score improvement workflow

-Your Landing Page experience examines how well your page can help a user find the information they are searching for so they can get their answers to their questions, which should be conversions for your company
+Your Landing Page experience examines how well your page can help a user find the information they are searching for so they can get the answers to their questions, which should be conversions for your company

 As looking at every keyword is burdensome, we recommend starting with Ad Group Priority Scores.
-These scores are your keyword Quality Scores weighted by impressions, and the ad group’s spend, which will help you find ad groups
+These scores are your keyword quality scores weighted by impressions, and the ad group’s spend, which will help you find ad groups

-where improving your Quality Scores will have substantial impacts on your account’s spend and performance.
+where improving your quality scores will have substantial impacts on your account’s spend and performance.

 You can calculate this yourself or use a system like Adalysis that automatically calculates it for you.
-Once you know what ad groups need help, you can then follow a simple flowchart to make Quality Score improvements.
+Once you know what ad groups need help, you can then follow a simple flowchart to make quality score improvements.

 Get Your Free Copy of